ItsDrike/nixdots/INSTALLATION.md

     unitConfig.DefaultDependencies = "no";
     serviceConfig.Type = "oneshot";
     script = ''
-      mkdir -p /mnt

-      # We first mount the btrfs root to /mnt
-      # so we can manipulate btrfs subvolumes.
+      # Mount the BTRFS root to /mnt so we can manipulate btrfs subvolumes
-      mount /dev/mapper/cryptfs /mnt
+      mount --mkdir /dev/mapper/cryptfs /mnt

-      # While we're tempted to just delete /root and create
-      # a new snapshot from /root-blank, /root is already
+      # Simply deleting a subvolume with btrfs subvolume delete will not work,
+      # if that subvolume contains other btrfs subvolumes.
+Because of that, we
+      # instead use this function to delete subvolumes, whihc will first perform
-      # populated at this point with a number of subvolumes,
+      # a recursive deletion of any nested subvolumes.
-      # which makes `btrfs subvolume delete` fail.
-      # So, we remove them first.
       #
-      # /root contains subvolumes:
+      # This is necessary, because the root subvolume will actually usually contain
+      # other subvolumes, even if the user haven't created those explicitly.
+It seems
+      # that NixOS creates these automatically.
+Namely, I observed these in root subvol:
+      # - root/srv
-      # - /root/var/lib/portables
+      # - root/var/lib/portables
-      # - /root/var/lib/machines
+      # - root/var/lib/machines
-      #
+      # - root/var/tmp
-      # These are probably related to systemd-nspawn, but
-      # since I don't use it, I'm not 100% sure.
-      # Anyhow, deleting these subvolumes hasn't resulted in
-      # any issues so far, except for fairly benign-looking
-      # errors from systemd-tmpfiles.
+      delete_subvolume_recursively() {
+        IFS=$'\n'
-      btrfs subvolume list -o /mnt/root |
+        for x in $(btrfs subvolume list -o "$1" | cut -f 9- -d ' '); do
-        cut -f9 -d' ' |
-        while read subvolume; do
-          echo "deleting /$subvolume subvolume..."
-          btrfs subvolume delete "/mnt/$subvolume"
+          delete_subvolume_recursively "/mnt/$x"
-        done &&
+        done

-        echo "deleting /root subvolume..." &&
+        echo "Deleting subvolume $1"
-        btrfs subvolume delete /mnt/root
+        btrfs subvolume delete "$1"

-      echo "restoring blank /root subvolume..."
+      }

+      # Recreate the root subvolume
+      delete_subvolume_recursively "/mnt/root"
+      echo "Re-creating root subvolume"
-      btrfs subvolume snapshot /mnt/root-blank /mnt/root
+      btrfs subvolume create "/mnt/root"

-      # Once we're done rolling back to a blank snapshot,
-      # we can unmount /mnt and continue on the boot process.
+      # we can now unmount /mnt and continue on the boot process.
       umount /mnt
     '';
   };